How to ensure a longer lasting furnace

-During colder seasons, the furnace becomes one of the most-used appliances in your home.
+During colder seasons, your furnace becomes one of the most-used appliances in your home.
 And because it keeps your family warm and comfortable, it is imperative that it stays fully functional for as long as optimally possible.
 Simple, common-sense preventative measures can go a long way to ensuring that your furnace lives a long, relatively stress-free life.

 On average, furnaces are expected to last 20 years.
 You can definitely stretch that average another five to ten years with proper, consistent maintenance, and smart usage.
 From proper installation to regular upkeep, here are some of the key services to consider for maximizing your furnace’s lifespan.